High School Information

 Welcome to the exciting process of high school course selection!
 This is intended as an introductory guide to help you navigate the process.
 Parents and students working together are the best advocates for a successful high school experience.
 You will need to take the lead in helping determine the most appropriate freshman-level classes for your student.

-Input from current Classical School teachers as well as AASD’s 2025-2026 Course and Career Planning Guide and the Frequently Asked Questions (FAQ) document provided by Classical’s counselor will be helpful to you in the course selection process.
+Input from current Classical School teachers, as well as AASD’s 2026-2027 Course Guide and the Frequently Asked Questions provided by Classical’s counselor, will be helpful to you in the course selection process.

 Any information provided by the high schools will be passed along; however, it is ultimately up to you to pursue the answers you need.
 It is worth noting that the high schools rely almost entirely on the students to handle situations and deliver information to parents.
 As rising sophomores, juniors, and seniors, the process of course selection will generally occur in high school homerooms.
 As soon-to-be freshmen, students should understand their responsibility in this process now.